playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 One of the few exceptions to that rule is the ability to catch and track errors that are thrown within a React application.

-### Use class components to build an error boundary
+### Use Class Components to Build an Error Boundary

 Now that we understand what a class component is, and why it's required to use one for error handling, let's build one ourselves!